Research output per year

 I am a stylistician with particular interests in the application of Text World Theory and Cognitive Grammar to literary discourse, the language of poetry, health humanities, and English in education.

 More recently I have begun exploring the language of 'covid poetry' (defined as poetry directly influenced by and/or representing the experience of living through the pandemic).
 This reserach combines text analysis with reader response data generated from questionnaires and reading group discussion.
 Pandemic reading also features in The Lockdown LIbrary Project, a study of reading habits during the first UK lockdown in March 2020 that I ran with colleagues at Aston.
-We are currently writing our findings up into a book Reading Habits in the Covid Pandemic: An Applied Linguistic Perspective (Palgrave Macmillan).
+Our book Reading Habits in the COVID-19 Pandemic: An Applied Linguistic Perspective will shortly be published by Palgrave Macmillan.

 My interests in English education focus on applications of cognitive linguistics in pedagogical contexts, grammar teaching, and the ways in which literature is discussed and studied in educational settings.
 For more on this see the studyingfiction website which I run with Dr Jessica Mason (Sheffield Hallam University).
 Our book, Studying Fiction, was published by Routledge in April 2021.
 My current work in this area is concerned with the value teachers attach to emotion in the literature classroom.